PhoenixTales/phoenixthegame.com/faq/en.md

 ## Who is Phoenix Tales?

-Phoenix Tales is a small team of independent developers led by Flosha.
-We are responsible for the [Gothic Archive](https://gothicarchive.org).
+PhoenixTales is a small team of independent developers led by Flosha.
+We are responsible for the [Gothic Archive](https://gothicarchive.org) and are currently working on the PHOENIX project.
 On our [website](https://phoenixtales.de) we describe us as "indie developers of immersive tales (...), rising (like a Phoenix) "from the industrial ashes", with which we're referring to the gaming industry, which subjects everything to profit, while we follow an anti-commercial approach and try to oppose the industrial, corporate production with slow handwork, which does not care for profit.

-Additionally, Phoenix Tales as the name of our team is a little reference to [Piranha Bytes](https://gothicarchive.org/developers/piranhabytes/presentation.html) (Tales -> Tails, Bytes -> Bites), while with our logo, which shows a small, mystic and quirky Phoenix, we want to remind of the Mad Scientists.
+Additionally, PhoenixTales as the name of our team is a little reference to [Piranha Bytes](https://gothicarchive.org/developers/piranhabytes/presentation.html) (Tales → Tails, Bytes → Bites), while with our logo, which shows a small, mystic and quirky Phoenix, we want to remind of the Mad Scientists.

 In these articles you can find more about us:
 * [Phoenix Tales: The Team behind PHOENIX](/appendix/behind-the-scenes/team)